What are hairballs?

 There are two methods of treatment.
 Adding extra fibre to the diet, or the introduction of lubricants, which assist with the passage of hairballs.

-Hairball diet – If hairballs are a regular problem, your veterinarian may recommend a special “hairball” diet for your cat.
+Hairball diet: If hairballs are a regular problem and an underlying medical cause has been ruled out, your veterinarian may recommend a hairball diet for your cat.
 These work by adding fibre to the diet, which assists with the passage of hairballs, they also improve skin and hair condition, which in turn reduces shedding.

 Hairball remedies: These products are usually non-digestible oil type products which help lubricate the digestive system and aid the movement of the hairball to the bowel.